aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 ### Enable UI Components for Auth

-One of the best parts of working with Amplify Framework is you don't need to implement common features - like like user authentication - from the scratch.
-Amplify provides UI components that you can re-use in your app with just a few lines of code.
+One of the significant benefits of working with Amplify Framework is; you don't need to implement standard features - like user authentication - from scratch.
+Amplify provides UI components that you can integrate into your app with just a few lines of code.

 Note that UI components are bundled in *aws-amplify-angular* package, and the package should be installed beforehand.
 {:.callout .callout--info}

-Now, let's place the auth UI components in our home page.
-To do that, you need to import related modules in your *HomeTab* module.
+Now, let's put the auth UI components in our home page.
+To do that, you need to import some Amplify modules in your *HomeTab* module.

 Make the following changes in file *src/app/homeTab/homeTab.module.ts*:

-  1- Import UI components:
+  1- Import Amplify UI components:
   ```js
   //..
   // add necessary UI components and services